OSHA 30-Hour General Industry Safety and Health

 5. Human Resources Professionals

-6. Construction and Manufacturing Workers
+6. Construction and Manufacturing Personnel

 7. Small Business Owners

-8. New Employees
+8. New Employees and Entry-Level Workers

 9. Union Representatives